-Gloria in excelsis Deo et in terra pax hominibus bonae voluntatis.
-Laudamus te, benedicimus te, adoramus te, glorificamus te, gratias agimus tibi propter magnam gloriam tuam.

-Domine Deus, Rex coelestis, Deus Pater omnipotens.
-Domine Fili unigenite, Iesu Christe, Domine Deus, Agnus Dei, Filius Patris; qui tollis peccata mundi, miserere nobis; qui tollis peccata mundi, suscipe deprecationem nostram; qui sedes ad dexteram Patris, miserere nobis.

-Quoniam tu solus Sanctus, Tu solus Dominus, Tu solus Altissimus, Iesu Christe, cum Sancto Spiritu, in gloria Dei Patris.
-Amen.
+Gloria in excelsis Deo

+et in terra pax

+hominibus bonae voluntatis.

+Laudamus te, benedicimus te,

+adoramus te, glorificamus te,

+gratias agimus tibi

+propter magnam gloriam tuam.

+Domine Deus, Rex coelestis,

+Deus Pater omnipotens.

+Domine Fili unigenite, Iesu Christe,

+Domine Deus, Agnus Dei, Filius Patris,

+qui tollis peccata mundi,

+miserere nobis;

+qui tollis peccata mundi,

+suscipe deprecationem nostram;

+qui sedes ad dexteram Patris,

+miserere nobis.

 Glory to God in the highest, and on earth peace to people of good will.
 We praise you, we bless you, we worship you, we glorify you, we give you thanks for your great glory.

-O Lord God, heavenly King, almighty God and Father, O Lord, the only-begotten Son, Jesus Christ, O Lord God, Lamb of God, Son of the Father; you take away the sins of the world, have mercy on us; you take away the sins of the world, receive our prayer; you are seated at the right hand of the Father, have mercy on us.

-For you alone are the Holy One, you alone are the Lord, you alone are the Most High, Jesus Christ, with the Holy Spirit, in the glory of God the Father.
-Amen.
+O Lord God, heavenly King, almighty God and Father, O Lord, the only-begotten Son, Jesus Christ, O Lord God, Lamb of God, Son of the Father, you take away the sins of the world, have mercy on us; you take away the sins of the world, receive our prayer; you are seated at the right hand of the Father, have mercy on us.
+Quoniam tu solus Sanctus,For you alone are the Holy One,Tu solus Dominus,you alone are the Lord,Tu solus Altissimus,you alone are the Most High,Iesu Christe,Jesus Christ,cum Sancto Spiritu,with the Holy Spirit,♥ in gloria Dei Patris.♥ in the glory of God the Father.Amen.Amen.